terryxym/CNTK/bindings/python/doc/extend.rst

 This can now be used as a normal operator like::

+    from cntk import user_function
     s = user_function(MySigmoid(prev_node))

 Note that we cannot pass the `UserFunction` instance directly into the graph.
 It is representing a primitive function, which we have to pass through `user_function()`.

 In case, the operator is initialized with multiple inputs, ``forward()`` 's ``argument`` will be a list of those inputs::